Are root privileges required for installing a Lacework agent?

 What is the impact of the Lacework agent on CPU?

-The number of connections made by the host determines the impact on the individual system.
+The number of connections made by the host determines the CPU impact on an individual system.
 However, for an average workload, Lacework has observed CPU usage of 1-3% but the CPU usage varies depending on the number of connections.
-You can optionally configure a hard limit for agent CPU usage.
-For more information, see Configure Agent Behavior in config.json File.
+You can optionally configure a limit for agent CPU usage.
+For more information, see Usage Impact of Agent Deployment.

 How much disk size does the agent use on a machine?

 The agent uses approximately 250 MB of disk space on a machine.

 How much memory does the Lacework agent consume?

-Lacework has observed an average of 250-300 MB of memory usage, but memory usage can vary depending on the system workload, such as the number of network connections, running applications, running containers, the amount of metadata processing, etc. Lacework also has guardrails on the Lacework agent to prevent the agent from consuming an unlimited amount of memory and CPU on a system.
-A system is where the agent process is running, either a Docker container or as part of a Kubernetes cluster, virtual machine, or standalone machine.
+Lacework has observed an average of 250-300 MB of memory usage, but memory usage can vary depending on the host workload, such as the number of network connections, running applications, running containers, the amount of metadata processing, etc. Lacework also has guardrails on the Lacework agent to prevent the agent from consuming an unlimited amount of memory and CPU on a host.
+A host is where the agent process is running, either a Docker container or as part of a Kubernetes cluster, virtual machine, or standalone machine.

 What is the impact of the Lacework agent on network resources?